 Still not sure where to stay in Stockholm?
 Don’t worry, I’ve got you covered!
 Before you start your trip make sure to come up with a rough Stockholm itinerary of what you want to see.
 There are so many hotspots that being spontaneous can turn out really overwhelming.

-Gamla Stan is a small and charming island nestled between Norrmalm and Sodermalm.
-It is Stockholm’s Old Town and is one of the best-preserved medieval centres in Europe.
+Gamla Stan, call it Old Town, call it Stockholm city centre – is a small and charming island nestled between Norrmalm and Sodermalm.
+It is one of the best-preserved medieval centre in Europe.
 Comprised of narrow winding streets and cobblestone alleys, Gamla Stan is a labyrinth of history, mystery, legend, and culture.

 This island caters to tourists and is packed with restaurants, shops, museums, and some of Stockholm’s best attractions.

 From the massive Royal Palace and the modern Nobel Museum to Viking-themed restaurants and contemporary cocktail bars, Gamla Stan is the best neighbourhood in Stockholm to stay in for sightseeing, delving deep into history, or simply enjoying Swedish charm.